porzione/wtcurve/README.md

 Currently, only one waveform is supported, a corrected exponential function with a plot reflected on the x and y axes with a square central part.
 This is a very typical waveform for modern EDM/Psytrance bass sound.
 Script can plot the graph as well.

-Defaults: 32 bit float wav, 256 waveforms, 2048 files.
+Defaults: 32 bit float wav, 256 waveforms, 2048 samples.

 Requirements: python 3.x with numpy, matplotlib, soundfile.